huynguy-db/arcion-docs/content/docs/target-setup/databricks.md

       - `account-name`*[v21.06.14.1]*: This config is valid for AZURE type only.
 Represents name of the ADLS storage account.
       - `secret-key`*[v21.06.14.1]*: This config is valid for S3 and AZURE type only.
 For example, Secret Access Key for AWS account hosting S3 or ADLS account.
       - `credential-file-path`: For `GCP` as stage `type` only.
 Represents the absolute path to the service account key file.
 For more information, see [GCP as stage](#gcp-as-stage).
+      - `assume-role`: For `S3` as stage `type` only.
+Use this parameter to configure ARNs (Amazon Resource Name) for roles.
+It has the following configurable fields:
+        - `enable`: `true` or `false`.
+Whether to enable this option.
+        - `role-arn`: The ARN specifying the role—for example `arn:aws:iam::123456789012:role/S3Access`.
+        - `session-duration-s`: The duration of AWS STS credentials in seconds.

+        For an example, see [S3 as stage](#s3-as-stage).
     #### Databricks DBFS as stage
     Below is a sample for using Databricks DBFS as stage: